rartych/Commonalities/documentation/CAMARA-API-Design-Guide.md

 ### 1.1.
 Conventions
 The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.
-It must not be corrected now.
+It must  be corrected now.

 ### 1.2.
 Common Vocabulary and Acronyms